 \section{Introduction}

-Complex continued fractions were first introduced by A. Hurwitz in 1887 \cite{hurwitz}, when he applied the nearest integer algorithm to $\bZ[i]$.

-Briefly stated, the algorithm takes as input some $z = z_0\in\bC$ to be approximated.
-Then the $n^{\text{th}}$ \textit{coefficient}, $a_n$, is chosen to be the nearest (Gaussian) integer to $z_{n-1}$.
+Complex continued fractions were introduced by A. Hurwitz in 1887 \cite{hurwitz}, when he applied the nearest integer algorithm to $\bZ[i]$.
+His algorithm takes as input some $z = z_0\in\bC$ to be approximated.
+The $n^{\text{th}}$ coefficient, $a_n$, is then the nearest (Gaussian) integer to $z_{n-1}$.
 We stop if $a_n=z_{n-1}$, and continue with $z_n=1/(z_{n-1}-a_n)$ otherwise.
-The resulting approximations, called \textit{convergents}, take the form
+The resulting approximations, called convergents, take the form

-Hurwitz showed that many of the properties possessed by the algorithm over $\bZ$ still hold over $\bZ[i]$.
-For example, $|q_nz-p_n|$ decreases monotonically and exponentially, the \textit{continuants}, denoted $q_n$ above, increase in magnitude monotonically and exponentially, and quadratic irrationals have periodic expansions.
+Hurwitz showed that many properties possessed by this algorithm over $\bZ$ still hold over $\bZ[i]$.
+For example, $|q_nz-p_n|$ decreases monotonically and exponentially, the continuants, denoted $q_n$ above, increase in magnitude monotonically and exponentially, and quadratic irrationals have periodic expansions.

-A key ingredient in his proofs is that $|z_{n-1}-a_n|$ is bounded by a fixed constant less than $1$, namely $1/\sqrt{2}$.
-Such a constant exists precisely because open unit discs centered on the lattice points of $\bZ[i]$ cover the complex plane.
-The same is also true for the imaginary quadratic rings of discriminant $-3$, $-7$, $-8$, and $-11$, but no others.
-This explains why the application and study of continued fractions over imaginary quadratic fields has been restricted to these five cases.
-For example, see the additional work of Hurwitz \cite{hurwitz3,hurwitz2}, as well as that of J. Hurwitz \cite{jhurwitz}, Lakein \cite{lakein}, and Schmidt \cite{schmidt, schmidt11, schmidt3, schmidt2}; and more recently Chaubey et al. \cite{chaubey}, Chevallier \cite{chevallier}, Dani \cite{dani,dani2,dani3}, Dani and Nogueira \cite{nogueira}, Ei et al. \cite{ei}, Fried \cite{fried}, Hiary and Vandehey \cite{hiary}, Hockman \cite{hockman2,hockman3,hockman}, Robert \cite{robert}, Singhal \cite{singhal}, and Vulakh \cite{vulakh2,vulakh}.
+A key ingredient in his proofs is that $|z_{n-1}-a_n|$ is bounded by a constant less than $1$, namely $1/\sqrt{2}$.
+Such a constant exists precisely because open unit discs centered on lattice points of $\bZ[i]$ cover the complex plane.
+The same is true of the imaginary quadratic rings of discriminant $\Delta=-3$, $-7$, $-8$, and $-11$, but no others.
+This explains why the application and study of continued fractions over imaginary quadratic fields has been restricted to these five cases---the Euclidean ones.

+A large collection of references for Hurwitz' algorithm can be found in \cite{oswald} or \cite{robert2}.
+Also see \cite{lakein}, where Lakein investigates approximation quality of Hurwitz convergents in each Euclidean ring.
+See \cite{dani} for a similar algorithm removed from the ring setting, though still with a Euclidean-like requirement.
+See \cite{schmidt,schmidt2,schmidt3,schmidt11} for Schmidt's algorithm, which also only functions over the five Euclidean rings.
+Another approximation algorithm is given by Whitley in \cite{whitley}.
+It has continued fraction-like properties, while being executable in the four non-Euclidean, imaginary quadratic principal ideal domains, $\Delta=-19$, $-43$, $-67$, and $-163$.
+Whitley's idea was generalized to rings of class number $2$ by Bygott \cite{bygott}, and as he observes, it may be further adaptable to rings with trivial principal genus (the square of every ideal is principal).

-Our purpose is to apply an algorithm with similar structure in the following more general setting.
+Our purpose is to apply an algorithm with similar structure to that of Hurwitz in an arbitrary imaginary quadratic field.